St Beuno Church, Pistyll Wales

 Go with the flow of God’s Spirit’s breath

 In a vision I see the head of an incredibly beautiful horse elaborately decorated.
-Its mane is plaited and shining.
+Its mane is intricately plaited and shining.
 A man in full plated armour is on him, holding high a red and white pennant.

 He rides off a short way, stops, turns and says, ‘All who are for the King of Kings fall in’.